ignacio-developer/technical-test/README.md

     * laravelsail/php81-composer:latest \
     * composer install --ignore-platform-reqs

-- Copy .env.example to env file. ----> I changed the port DB_PORT=3309, DB_HOST=127.0.0.1/DB_HOST=mysql
+- Copy .env.example to .env file.
-- Run: composer install, if error: composer update, and then, composer install.
+- Run: composer install, if error: composer --ignore-platform-req=php update
 - Run: npm install
+- Run: npm run dev
 - Run: ./vendor/bin/sail up
         - (In case of error: if you are in a MacBook (with MacBook chip m1, m2, etc.), please add to docker-compose.yml the next lines):
         -     selenium: